Disordered harmonic chain with random masses and springs: a combinatorial approach: The complex Lyapunov exponent

 where the real part

 is the Lyapunov exponent and the imaginary part

 is the integrated density of states (IDoS)~; for the spring chain, the lowest eigenvalue is $\omega_1^2\to0$ in the thermodynamic limit $N\to\infty$.
-The Lyapunov exponent is the exponential growth rate of the solution of the initial value problem~: following Borland's conjecture \cite{Bor63}, we assume that it measures the localization of the eigenmodes of frequency $\omega$, leading to define the localization length as $\xi_\omega\eqdef1/\gamma(\omega^2)$.
+The Lyapunov exponent is the exponential growth rate of the solution of the initial value problem~: following Borland's conjecture \cite{Bor63}, we assume that it measures the localization of the eigenmodes of frequency $\omega$ (solving the spectral problem), leading to define the localization length as